Battle of Castlebar: Battle

 Lake's troops at Castlebar had barely completed their new deployment when Humbert's army appeared outside the town at about 6 a.m.
 The newly sited British Crown artillery opened up on the advancing attackers and cut them down in droves.
 French officers, however, quickly identified an area of scrub and undergrowth in a defile facing the centre of the artillery line which interfered with, and provided some cover from the defender's line of fire.
 The French launched a bayonet charge, the ferocity and determination of which unnerved the infantry units stationed behind the artillery line.
 The defenders began to waver before the French reached their lines and eventually turned in panic and fled the battlefield, abandoning the gunners and artillery.
+During these actions, the French were spread out left and right, trying to hit the flanks.
+On the left, the Fraser Fencibles came into close contact with the enemy.
 Several Irish militiamen of the Longford and Kilkenny militias ran to join the rebels and even joined in the fighting against their former comrades.
-A unit of Irish cavalry and British Army infantry attempted to stand and stem the tide of panic but were quickly overwhelmed..
+A unit of Irish cavalry and British Army infantry attempted to stand and stem the tide of panic but were quickly overwhelmed.
+Both the 6th Foot and the Irish Artillery were forced to retreat.

 In the headlong flight, the defenders of Castlebar abandoned large quantities of guns and equipment, among which was Lake's personal luggage.
 Although not pursued a mile or two beyond Castlebar, the fleeing troops did not stop until reaching Tuam, with some units fleeing as far as Athlone in the panic.
+It was Roden's cavalry that was able to counter the advanced pursuing units, but only for a while, and the general rout could not be stopped.
 The panic was such that only the arrival of Lord Cornwallis at Athlone prevented further flight across the Shannon.
 Although achieving a spectacular victory, the losses of the French and United Irishmen were high, losing about 150 men, mostly to the cannonade at the start of the battle.
-Lake's army suffered over 350 casualties of which about 80 were killed, the rest either wounded or captured, including perhaps 150 who deserted to the rebels.
+Lake's reported casualties were 53 killed, 34 wounded and 279 missing, of the latter around 140 joined the rebels.
 Following the victory, thousands of Irish volunteers flocked to join the United Irishmen, who also sent a request to France for reinforcements and formally declared a Republic of Connacht.